troperville

 "Yawn!
 You see, I say 'yawn' because when I actually yawn, you don't get it."

-A character will perform an action and say the onomatopoeia for that action while doing so, or alternately say the onomatopoeia in place of said action.
+A character will perform an action and say the onomatopoeia for that action while doing so, or alternately say the onomatopoeia in place of the action.
+A common Verbal Tic.

 Often done to make a character seem cuter.
 Can sometimes make said character annoying.
 Also sometimes used sarcastically, especially with sound effects like "yawn" or "clap".